thefloweringash/kevin-nix/README.md

 hardware and filesystem configuration file.
-In the main configuration file (`configuration.nix`), include the two modules from this repository's `modules/` directory, which adds in the kernel package, and the kernel partition (kpart) builder.
+In the main configuration file (`configuration.nix`), include the two modules from this repository's `modules/` directory, which adds in the kernel package, and the depthcharge bootloader integration.
 In you main configuration.nix, specify your desired kernel.
 For example:

 ```